mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

 - Generic and plural versions are always lowercase.
   - Lowercase "dashboard" when referring to a dashboard generally.
   - Lowercase "dashboards" when referring to multiple dashboards.
-- **Exceptions:** If a term is lowercased in the Grafana UI, then match the UI.
+- **Exceptions:** If a term is lowercased in the Mosaicoo UI, then match the UI.

 #### Git, GitHub